-Holdings of domestic fixed income securities shall be limited to those securities a) issued by or fully guaranteed by the U. S. Treasury: U. S. Government-Sponsored Enterprises, or U. S. Government Agencies, and b) issued by corporations and municipalities.
+Holdings of domestic fixed income securities shall be limited to those securities a) issued by or fully guaranteed by the U. S. Treasury, U. S. Government-Sponsored Enterprises, or U. S. Government Agencies, and b) issued by corporations and municipalities.
 Within this overall limitation:

-- Permissible securities for investment include the components of the Lehman Brothers Aggregate Bond Index (LBAGG): investment grade government and corporate securities, agency mortgage pass-through securities, and asset-backed securities.
-These sectors are divided into more specific sub-indices; 1) Government: Treasury and Agency; 2) Corporate: Industrial, Finance, Utility, and Yankee; 3) Mortgage-backed securities: GNMA, FHLMC, and FNMA; and 4) Asset-backed securities.
-In addition to the permissible securities listed above, the following securities shall be permissible: a) floating rate securities with periodic coupon changes in market rates issued by the same entities that are included in the LBAGG as issuers of fixed rate securities; b) medium term notes issued by investment grade corporations; c) zero coupon bonds and stripped Treasury and Agency securities created from coupon securities; and d) structured notes issued by LBAGG qualified entities. - U.S. Domestic Bonds must be rated investment grade, Baa3 or better by Moody's Investors Services, BBB+ by Standard & Poor's Corporation, or an equivalent rating by a nationally recognized rating agency at the time of acquisition. - .
-Not more than 5% of the market value of domestic fixed income securities may be invested in corporate and municipal bonds of a single issuer provided that such bonds, at the time of purchase, are rated, not less than Baa or BBB, or the equivalent, by any two nationally-recognized rating services, such as Moody's Investors Service, Standard & Poor's Corporation, or Fitch Investors Service.
+- [Not less than 85% of the market value of domestic fixed income securities shall be invested in direct obligations of the U.S. Treasury.] - Permissible securities for investment include the components of the Lehman Brothers Aggregate Bond Index (LBAGG): investment grade government and corporate securities, agency mortgage pass-through securities, and assetbacked securities.
+These sectors are divided into more specific sub-indices; 1) Government: Treasury and Agency; 2) Corporate: Industrial, Finance, Utility, and Yankee; 3) Mortgage-backed securities: GNMA, FHLMC, and FNMA;

+- and 4) Asset-backed securities.
+In addition to the permissible securities listed above, the following securities shall be permissible: a) floating rate securities with periodic coupon changes in market rates issued by the same entities that are included in the LBAGG as issuers of fixed rate securities; b) medium term notes issued by investment grade corporations; c) zero coupon bonds and stripped Treasury and Agency securities created from coupon securities; and d) structured notes issued by LBAGG qualified entities. - U.S. Domestic Bonds must be rated investment grade, Baa3 or better by Moody's Investors Services, BB+ by Standard & Poor's Corporation, or an equivalent rating by a nationally recognized rating agency at the time of acquisition. - Not more than 5% of the market value of domestic fixed income securities may be invested in corporate and municipal bonds of a single issuer provided that such bonds, at the time of purchase, are [a)] rated, not less than Baa or BBB, or the equivalent, by any two nationally-recognized rating services, such as Moody's Investors Service, Standard & Poor's Corporation, or Fitch Investors Service [; or b) in the event that a corporate bond is not rated, it is determined by UTIMCO's investment staff to be at least equal in credit quality and liquidity to the above mentioned ratings]. - [The duration of the domestic fixed income portfolio shall be not less than four years unless approved in advance by the UTIMCO Board]

-Non-U.S. Fixed Income
+--Non-U.S. Fixed Income

-- .
-Not more than 35% of the Fund's fixed income portfolio may be invested in non-U. S. dollar bonds.
-Not more than 15% of the Fund's fixed income portfolio may be invested in bonds denominated in any one currency. - Non-dollar bond investments shall be restricted to bonds rated equivalent to the same credit standard as the U.S. Fixed Income Portfolio. - .
-Not more than 7.5% of the Fund's fixed income portfolio may be invested in Emerging Market debt. - International currency exposure may be hedged or unhedged at UTIMCO's discretion or delegated by UTIMCO to an external investment manager.
+- Not more than 35% [25%] of the Fund's fixed income portfolio may be invested in non-U. S. dollar bonds.
+[International currency exposure may be hedged or unhedged at UTIMCO's discretion.]
+Not more than 15% of the Fund's fixed income portfolio may be invested in bonds denominated in any one currency [of the following currencies: Japanese Yen, German Mark, British Pound.
+Not more than 5% may be invested in bonds denominated in any other currency]. - Non-dollar bond investments shall be restricted to bonds rated equivalent to the same credit standard as the U.S. Fixed Income Portfolio.
+[Aa or better] - Not more than 7.5% of the Fund's fixed income portfolio may be invested in Emerging Market debt. - International currency exposure may be hedged or unhedged at UTIMCO's discretion or delegated by UTIMCO to an external investment manager.